John Joyce (cricketer)

 John Hall Joyce (5 December 1868 – 17 April 1938) was an English cricketer.
-Joyce was a right-handed batsman who bowled right-arm fast-medium.
-He was born at Blackfordby, Leicestershire.
+He was born in Blackfordby, Leicestershire, and was a right-handed batsman and a right-arm fast-medium bowler.

 Joyce made a single first-class appearance for Leicestershire against the Marylebone Cricket Club at Lord's in 1894.
-The Marylebone Cricket Club made 124 in their first-innings, during which Joyce bowled 6 wicketless overs and took 2 catches.
-Leicestershire made 286 in their first-innings response, with Joyce scoring 18 runs before he was dismissed by Jack Mee.
-In the Marylebone Cricket Club's second-innings of 254, he took the wickets of Frederic Geeson and Francis Ramsay, finishing with figures of 2/33 from 8 overs.
-Leicestershire reached their victory target of 93 with 8 wickets in hand, meaning Joyce wasn't required to bat again.
-This was his only major appearance for Leicestershire.
+In that match, the Marylebone Cricket Club scored 124 in their first innings, during which Joyce bowled 6 wicketless overs and took 2 catches.
+Leicestershire responded with 286 in their first innings, and Joyce contributed 18 runs before being dismissed by Jack Mee.
+In the Marylebone Cricket Club's second innings of 254, he took the wickets of Frederic Geeson and Francis Ramsay, ending with figures of 2/33 from 8 overs.
+Leicestershire successfully chased down their target of 93 with 8 wickets remaining, which meant Joyce didn't have to bat again.
+This marked his sole major appearance for Leicestershire.

 He died at Vence in France on 17 April 1938.
 His brothers, Francis and Ralph, both played first-class cricket.